hongfei/hongfei.github.io/resume/hongfei.md

       > * Using **Pub/Sub** to connect report downloading and parsing services.
       > * Write **DBT** to provide a cleaned version of the **Big Query** table for downstream teams.

-    - Support Multi-Factor Authentication to access portals with MFA enabled
+    - Support Multi-Factor Authentication to access portals with MFA

+      > * Integrate with **Twilio** to receive verification text messages.
-      > * Integrate with Gmail to receive verification emails.
+      > * Integrate with **Gmail** to receive verification emails.
-      > * Modify the WebDriver DSL to support extracting **OTP** code from text messages and emails.
+      > * Provide the framework to extract **OTP** code from text messages and emails and integrate with the WebDriver DSL.

     - Support Task/Resource Reservation with heartbeat check